 If you’re seeing outdated weather information while using a mobile device, please refresh the page after 30 seconds to retrieve the latest information from the Google AMP cache.

-Mostly cloudy all day with a small chance for precipitation in the form of rain late in the day and evening.
+Mostly cloudy skies with a 100% chance for rain and thunderstorms late in the day and evening.
+A high of 80 degrees was reached with a low of 69 degrees.

 3 Day Forecast